 In addition to this, you will be required to research three assignments during the three months (including one case study) which will be discussed during the face to face days.
 You will be expected to spend approximately 10 hours a week studying the virtual component.

 Face to face lectures, tutorials, patient observation clinics and peer review discussions to engage in conceptual thinking in the classroom with the guidance of teachers will form the content of the face to face days.

-This will be undertaken over two days after the online component.
+This will be undertaken over two days after the virtual component.
 Clinical decision making and formulating management plans will be the main focus of the face to face days.

-You will then get 4-6 weeks after the face to face days to revise what you have learned during the online component and face to face days before undertaking the summative assessments.
+You will then get 4-6 weeks after the face to face days to revise what you have learned during the virtual component and face to face days before undertaking the summative assessments.